mail4one/mail4one/README.md

 # mail4one

-mail server for single user #asyncio #python
+Mail server for single user #asyncio #python

 ## Features